olufemig/mlops-project/readme.md

 airflow scheduler
 ```

-**Run GitHub Actions** :Ensure GitHub Actions workflows are configured in .github/workflows/ for CI/CD.
+**Run GitHub Actions** :GitHub Actions workflows are configured in .github/workflows/ for CI/CD. i have included code for installing python dependencies, unit testing, linting and uploading the model to hugging spaces for inference

 **Running the Project**